 So you just found the boat of your dreams and you are dying to have it.
 You speak with the dealer and learn as much about your possible new toy as you can.
 You also want your new toy to last, and an enclosed space such as your garage can provide that… you hope.
 With the gears of your mind churning, you head home to examine your garage and, lo and behold, your garage is simply not big enough to house the boat.
 How do you approach this dilemma?
 You could reorganize your garage to attain the maximum space, but what if even that doesn’t work?

 You just might have to rebuild your garage to make it work.
 Sometimes, it may come down to razing your old garage and building a new one.
+Here are some boat garage ideas.

 The Three A’s in Garage Design